Sign up for Fetcher’s newsletter and get updates and good news

 The takeaway: Be diverse.
 Not just in your hiring practices, but in how you present your company to the world.
 Give all employees a voice in your organization, and they'll use it for the greater good.

 Foundation is a marketing agency that takes pride in its team culture.
-When a new member joins the company, they create cool graphics for new Foundationites to share as an announcement of their transition:
+When a new member joins the company, they create cool social media templates for new Foundationites to share as an announcement of their transition:

 The takeaway: Lead by example and encourage your team to share positive moments.
 When employees see their employer posting about real experiences and company culture, they'll be empowered to do the same.
 It'll show on their social media pages, which will expand your employer brand's reach to potential candidates.
 If you can emphasize the amazing hiring and onboarding experiences, and day-to-day management of your teams, even better!